-Unsanitary Conditions: The Facility's state of being or condition which, in the judgment of the Board of Health, are conducive to or results in, breeding of flies, creation of offensive odors, rodent infestation, liquid effluent, runoff, and/or noise, in such concentrations and/or such duration as to causes a nuisance, be injurious, maybe considered potentially injurious to human health, or unreasonably interfere with the health and safe enjoyment of life and property.
+Unsanitary Conditions: The Facility's state of being or condition(s) which, in the judgment of the Board of Health, are conducive to or result in, breeding of flies, creation of offensive odors, rodent infestation, liquid effluent, runoff, and/or noise, in such concentrations and/or such duration as to causes a nuisance, be injurious, maybe considered potentially injurious to public health, safety, or welfare.

-Usable area: Land area suitable for the raising of animals such as pastures, fields, and wooded uplands.
+Usable Area: Land area suitable for the raising of animals such as pastures, fields, and wooded uplands.
 This area does not include wetlands, swellings, or any other area(s) as may be restricted by town, state or federal law, regulations, or guidelines.

-Vermin: various types of insects, bugs, and/or rodents.
+Vermin: Various types of insects, bugs, and/or rodents.

-Watercourse: any river, stream.
-Drain, pond, lake, and tributaries thereto or other body of water drained by a stream, dry ditch, or other depression that will permit drainage water to empty into any waters of the Commonwealth.
+Watercourse: Any river, stream, drain, pond, lake, and tributaries thereto or other body of water drained by a stream, dry ditch, or other depression that will permit drainage water to empty into any waters of the Commonwealth.